 - Be active every day

-- Spend less time in front of a screen
+- Spend less time in front of an entertainment screen

 Public, charter, and private nonprofit middle schools in Michigan are eligible, regardless of geographic location or participation in the free or reduced-price lunch program.
-Schools must serve students in the sixth grade.
+Schools must serve students in the fifth, sixth, and seventh grades.

 Programs will receive:

 - A hands-on coordinator to establish the program and work with the school to ensure the program is successful and sustainable